 Monitoring of vendors

 FIs and NBFIs must be diligent when reviewing their business partners.
 Previously, spreadsheets were efficient in cross-department communication.
 However, more departments need more information to maintain proper compliance and therefore, FIs and NBFIs need a management response that streamlines communications.
+For example, FIs and NBFIs can take the help of the leading software applications like Anaplan, which can provide the scalability of a database, the flexibility of a spreadsheet, and rapid calculation speed.
+The multidimensional application can offer a wide range of benefits to those in the financial sector.
+Those interested can discover more here about the application.

 How blockchain technology can benefit FIs and NBFIs